What Is Domestic Violence?

 Have you been charged with domestic violence in Las Vegas?
 Contact Goodman Law Group today to connect with our Las Vegas domestic violence lawyer!

-What are the Penalties for Domestic Violence in Nevada?
+What Are the Penalties for Domestic Violence in Nevada?

 The penalties for domestic violence in Nevada can be severe, reflecting the state's commitment to curbing all forms of abuse, and may include:

-- First Offense: Misdemeanor with potential penalties of up to six months in jail, fines up to $1,000, mandatory attendance in a counseling program, and community service.
+- First Offense.
+Misdemeanor with potential penalties of up to six months in jail, fines up to $1,000, mandatory attendance in a counseling program, and community service.
 The impact of even a first-time conviction can include a permanent criminal record and potential loss of employment.

-- Second Offense: Misdemeanor with harsher penalties, including up to six months in jail, higher fines, more extended counseling programs, and increased community service.
+- Second Offense.
+Misdemeanor with harsher penalties, including up to six months in jail, higher fines, more extended counseling programs, and increased community service.
 Repeat offenses are seen as an escalation in behavior and are treated more severely by courts.

-- Third Offense: Classified as a Category C felony, with penalties including one to five years in state prison and substantial fines.
+- Third Offense.
+Classified as a Category C felony, with penalties including one to five years in state prison and substantial fines.
 A felony conviction also brings additional repercussions, such as loss of voting rights and challenges in gaining housing opportunities.

-- Aggravated Circumstances: Enhanced penalties apply in cases involving severe injury, use of a deadly weapon, or violation of a restraining order.
+- Aggravated Circumstances.
+Enhanced penalties apply in cases involving severe injury, use of a deadly weapon, or violation of a restraining order.

-- Protective Orders: The accused may also be subject to restraining orders, which limit their ability to contact the alleged victim and impact their daily life.
+- Protective Orders.
+The accused may also be subject to restraining orders, which limit their ability to contact the alleged victim and impact their daily life.

 Possession of a Firearm in a Domestic Violence Conviction